-Vadodara or Baroda, situated on the banks of the river Vishwamitri was earlier the capital city of the Gaekwad state.
+Vadodara or Baroda, situated on the banks of the river Vishwamitri, was earlier the capital city of the Gaekwad state.
 Archaeological remains dating back to two thousand years around the river Vishwamitri clarify that there was a small settlement known as the Ankottaka, near a grove of Akola trees, which is now called Akota.
-Then a kilometer down east, a locality came up near a thick forest of vad or Banyan trees.
+Then a kilometre down, towards the east, a locality came up near a thick forest of vad or banyan trees.
 This area was called Vadapadraka.
-In the place of Vadapadraka, today's Vadodora has come up.
-The word Vadodara is derived from the word 'Vatodar'.
-This Sanskrit word means 'the stomach of the banyan tree'.
-Later during British rule this name degenerated into Baroda and was known so until recently till it returned to the original name.
+In the place of Vadapadraka, today's Vadodara has come up.
+The word Vadodara is derived from the word Vatodar.
+This Sanskrit word means "the stomach of the banyan tree".
+Later, during British rule, this name degenerated into Baroda and was known so until recently; it returned to the original name.

 The city limits were once marked by four gates.
 These gates are still standing.
-In the 10th century Vadodara was ruled by the Chalukya dynasty, followed by the Solankis, the Vaghelas and the Sultans of Delhi and Gujarat.
-The Maratha general Pilaji Gaekwad is the one who developed this area and commenced the modern era of Vadodara's history.
+In the 10th century, Vadodara was ruled by the Chalukya dynasty, followed by the Solankis, the Vaghelas and the Sultans of Delhi and Gujarat.
+The Maratha general, Pilaji Gaekwad, is the one who developed this area and commenced the modern era of Vadodara's history.
 Before him the Babi Nawabs also contributed to the development of Vadodara.
-The Reign of Maharaja Sayajirao III is considered the golden era of Vadodara, as the city witnessed the most significant developments and social-economic reforms that were very progressive in the context of time of implementation.
-The city of Vadodara was called as the Sanskari Nagari or The City of Culture because of his unprecedented patronage of culture.
+The reign of Maharaja Sayajirao III is considered as the Golden Era of Vadodara, as the city witnessed the most significant developments and social-economic reforms that were very progressive in the context of the time of implementation.
+The city of Vadodara was called the Sanskari Nagari or the City of Culture because of his unprecedented patronage of culture.

 Vadodara is very famous for its Garba celebrations all over Gujarat.
-Navratri or Garba is celebrated with song, dance, lights and great enthusiasm at the local Garba grounds.
-During this occasion Raasa and Garba dances often go past midnight.
+Navratri or Garba is celebrated with songs, dances, lights and great enthusiasm at the local garba grounds.
+During this occasion, rasa and garba dances often go past midnight.
 Diwali, Uttarayan, Holi, Eid, Gudi Padwa and Ganesh Chaturthi are some other festivals celebrated with great excitement in Vadodara.

-Located on the banks of the River Vishwamitri, the Vadodara city is in central of Gujarat.
+Located on the banks of the river Vishwamitri, the Vadodara city is in the centre of Gujarat.
 The river usually dries up in summer, barring only a small stream of water.
-The city is in the in between plains of Mahi & Narmada Rivers.
-Due to increasing susceptibility to earthquakes the Bureau of Indian Standards has rated the town under seismic zone-III, in a scale of I to V.
+The city is in the in between plains of Mahi & Narmada rivers.
+Due to increasing susceptibility to earthquakes, the Bureau of Indian Standards has rated the town under seismic zone-III, on a scale of I to V.

 Vadodara is well connected with Delhi, Ahmedabad, Gandhinagar and Mumbai.
-Within the city public transport vehicles like buses, auto rickshaws and taxis are available for telecommuting buses has made public transportation quite easy.
+Within the city, public transport vehicles like buses, autorickshaws and taxis are available.
 The popular vehicles amongst the public are cars, scooters, motorcycles and bicycles.

-Kadia Dungar Caves, the Lakshmi Vilas Palace, the Nazarbaugh Palace, the Makarpura Palace, Sri Aurobindo Niwas, Ankottaka, Sayaji Baug, Sursagar Talav, Dabhoi, Chotta Udepur are all historical places of tourist attraction.
-The natural parks like Vadhvana Wetland & Eco Campsite provide a wonderful opportunity to see migratory birds.
-Sankheda; widely renowned for the lacquered woodwork technique used on furniture and craft items is also a place to visit to get a first hand experience of the process and buy craft works.
+Kadia Dungar caves, Lakshmi Vilas Palace, Nazarbaug Palace, Makarpura Palace, Sri Aurobindo Niwas, Ankottaka, Sayaji Baug, Sursagar Talav, Dabhoi and Chotta Udepur are all historical places of tourist attraction.
+The natural parks, like Vadhvana Wetland & Eco Campsite, provide a wonderful opportunity to see migratory birds.
+Sankheda, widely renowned for the lacquered woodwork technique used on furniture and craft items, is also a place to visit to get a first-hand experience of the process and buy craft works.

-With all the cultural activities which is alive from the days of the Gaekwads and also with the natural diversities, Vadodara definitely is a place to visit.
+With all the cultural activities which are alive from the days of the Gaekwads and with the natural diversities, Vadodara definitely is a place to visit.